bluwy/sponsors/README.md

 > Note: The guide has the following assumptions:
 >
-> 1. The git remote uses HTTPS.
-> 2. You have credentials to update gists.
-Create a [personal access token](https://github.com/settings/tokens) otherwise.
+> 1. You have set up SSH.
+See [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-> 3. The default git branch is `master`.
+> 2. The default git branch is `master`.

 ## Todo